 So about 2 hours after leaving Waterloo station I received a LinkedIn InMail from company Director Matt Churchward, stating that he had walked passed me at Waterloo station, saw how busy I was and asked me to come into their head office.
 I sat with all three company directors who congratulated me on my out of the box efforts in attempt of landing a marketing role.
 I was just what they were looking for to help the business move forward.
 They told me what I wanted to hear, I would join as a Marketing and PR Project manager and create my own marketing campaigns, as well as being a part of the internal recruitment process hiring more graduates.

 The deal sealer…

 What sealed the deal for me was when I walked into the office for my second interview.
 The atmosphere was just what I was looking for.
 It was a young group that I knew I could get on with and achieve some great things with and we have already been nominated for a few awards this year.
 In comparison to everywhere else I interviewed with, I didn’t feel the same connection between current employees and I just couldn’t work somewhere where people just turn up and are glued to their computers for 9 hours and leave.

-There is no magic to solve the issue of graduate unemployment, but The Asoria Group will be playing its part to provide opportunities in the green, digital and property sector as I’d hate to be the reason commuters are bombarded by hundreds of graduates at station in the morning asking for a job!
+There is no magic to solve the issue of graduate unemployment, but we will be playing its part to provide opportunities in the green, digital and property sector as I’d hate to be the reason commuters are bombarded by hundreds of graduates at station in the morning asking for a job!

 Author: I am Alfred Ajani the Coventry University graduate from South London also known as ‘The CV Man’.
-I am Marketing and PR Projects Manager at The Asoria Group, responsible for driving the Marketing and PR function of The Asoria Group.
-My role is to bring innovative solutions to traditional challenges within the recruitment industry.
+I am Marketing and PR Projects Manager at The Asoria Group, responsible for driving the Marketing and PR function.